 Sometimes, topotecan is given by itself.

-This type of treatment can help some patients, but it is very toxic.
-Side effects can be severe and may even hasten death.
-This treatment is generally only used in young and otherwise healthy CMML patients.
+This type of treatment can help some patients, but it can cause severe side effects, including life-threatening infections or other problems.
+Using lower doses of chemo drugs is an approach that can help lower the chance of serious side effects.
+This treatment is generally only used in young and otherwise healthy people with CMML.
 Most patients with CMML are older and have other health problems.
 They are less likely to benefit from this intense type of chemo.
-Still, this may be an option for some patients with advanced CMML.
+Still, this may be an option for some people with advanced CMML.